 Greater Than 99% Achieve Legal Driving Vision**

 What Type of LASIK Technology do You Want?

 Most patients are surprised to hear that there are different types of LASIK offered in the Denver Metro area.
 Patients generally believe that all LASIK is the same everywhere.
 This is very far from the truth.
 One of the best ways to appreciate the advancements in LASIK technology is to recall how much cellphone technology has advanced in the last 20 years.
 Remember the old “brick” cell phone?
 What a difference between that and today’s ultra-thin and fast smart phones!
-Similarly, significant advancements in technology to improve speed, safety and efficacy have happened in LASIK since its introduction nearly 20 years ago.
+Similarly, significant advancements in technology to improve speed, safety and efficacy have happened since its introduction nearly 20 years ago.

 Our fee includes our advanced technology along with one year of comprehensive follow up care.
 During your initial telephone conversation with one of our experienced LASIK Counselors we will provide you with answers to all of your questions.
-If you choose to proceed, of course a complimentary doctor evaluation will be required to confirm your medical LASIK candidacy.
+If you choose to proceed, of course a complimentary doctor evaluation will be required to confirm your LASIK surgery candidacy.
 If you medically qualify, you will be offered the option to add our Lifetime LASIK Assurance Plan*.